CYCOGS® Sensing Platforms and Sensor Rings

 as the world they sense can change rapidly.

 Efforts to provide sensor coverage has employed many sensors that are duplicated in various locations,

 such as a multitude of sonar sensors on a Mobile Robot.

 Cost also limits sensor deployment, as some sensors are expensive, such as IR thermal cameras.

 Moving and rotating sensor platforms have been around for a long time.

 Moving and rotating sensor platforms include radar dishes, line scan cameras, cameras on a rotating base for "panning", and laser scanners.

-is a good example of a rotating sensor platform; we aim our head toward a sound we hear for a closer look.
+A human’s head represents a prime example of a rotating sensor platform; we aim our head toward a sound we hear for a more attentive check.

-Some sensors are expensive, use substantial amounts of power, use a long form factor or occupy a large volume.
+Some sensors are expensive, consume substantial amounts of power, use a long form factor or occupy a substantial volume.